DhafinFawwaz/Unity-2D-Configured-Template/README.md

 <h1 align="center">Unity 2D Configured Template V1.0.0</h1>

 Unity 2D Configured Template V1.0.0 is a unity template with some probably usefull features that can always be used for any unity game project.
 With a few modification within Unity Engine, it can also be used for 3D game.
+Note that this project uses Microsoft C# naming convention.
+This is because Unity's own naming convention itself isn't consistent.
+Therefore, it may be better to stick with one.
 This is mainly a template for game UI.

 ## ✨ Features